 - Expand: You can increase the size of the virtual disk.

 With the Inspect option, you can check the location where the virtual disk is stored, its name, maximum file size, and current file size.
 To delete the vHDD from the VM and add a new virtual HDD, click the Remove button and add a new disk with Add.

 You can use it to manage the performance of the storage resources allocated from the host to the VMs by enabling the Quality of Service feature in the disk configurations of virtual machines.

-By monitoring the virtual HDD’s operating activity, you can examine I/O performances and prevent bottlenecks that may occur on disks by managing I/O resources among other virtual disks.
+By monitoring the virtual HDD’s operational activity, you can examine I/O performances and prevent bottlenecks on disks by managing I/O resources among other virtual disks.

 Step 11: DVD Drive

-If you create a Generation 1 virtual machine, you will see the Physical Drive option in the DVD settings.
+Creating a Generation 1 virtual machine will show the Physical Drive option in the DVD settings.
 With this option, you can install with a Windows installation media inserted in the host DVD drive.